huggingface/blog/megatron-training.md

 ### Data preprocessing
 In the rest of this tutorial we will be using [CodeParrot](https://huggingface.co/codeparrot/codeparrot-small) model and data as an example.

 The training data requires preprocessing.
 First, you need to convert it into a loose json format, with one json containing a text sample per line.
-If you're using `datasets`, here is an example on how to do that (always inside Megatron-LM folder):
+If you're using 🤗 [Datasets](https://huggingface.co/docs/datasets/index), here is an example on how to do that (always inside Megatron-LM folder):
 ```python
 from datasets import load_dataset